 5.3.
 Why Some Information May Never Be Disclosed

-You need to manage expectations when you are embarking on a quest for historical information.
-Despite the best efforts of professionals and subscription services, some details may never be disclosed to you.
+It would be best to manage expectations when embarking on a quest for historical information.
+Despite the best efforts of professionals and subscription services, some details may never be disclosed.
+Events from distant eras may have gone undocumented, or time may have erased traces of every past event.

 6. What Happens When Sellers Do Not Disclose Information